richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 The columns are defined as follows:

-- ID (required): a four-byte value padded on the right with zeros.
+- ID (required): a four-byte value padded on the right with all-bytes zero if necessary.
 Each value must be an ASCII uppercase letter or minus sign

 - Clock source (required): A brief text description of the ID